Interesting Facts about the Chinese New Year

 6. Spring Cleaning

-This a mandatory act for Chinese Families.
-I've read that they clean their house thoroughly before the new year to get rid of the dust which is considered as "old" , driving away bad luck or old things to welcome a new start of the year.
+This is a mandatory act for Chinese Families.
+My friends would clean their house thoroughly before the new year to get rid of the dust which is considered "old", driving away bad luck or old things to welcome a new start to the year.

 7. New Things

-My Chinese friends makes sure to lean all the corner of their house and at the same time purchase new household things.
-They also make sure to to wear something new during the Chinese New year and having it in red is a plus points too, as Red symbolizes good fortune and joy.
+My Chinese friends make sure to lean all the corners of their houses and at the same time purchase new household things.
+They also make sure to to wear something new during the Chinese New Year and having it in red is a plus point too, as Red symbolizes good fortune and joy.

 8. Fireworks

-The fireworks is launched right after 12 midnight on New Year's Eve, it said to drive away the evil and brings good luck for the whole year.
+The fireworks are launched right after 12 midnight on New Year's Eve, they said to drive away the evil and bring good luck for the whole year.

-9. Meanwhile in Philippines..
-This is how I celebrate the Chinese New year.
+9. Meanwhile in the Philippines...
+This is how I celebrate the Chinese New Year.

 Tikoy

-I'm not really Chinese even thou my relatives told me that my grandmother has the Chinese lineage.
-In our family we simply join the celebration with a box of Tikoy.
-Tikoy is also known as Chinese New Year's cake, ti kuih and Nian gao.
-It is made from glutinous rice,lard,water and sugar and it symbolizes higher year for the family.
-It is famous as a gift in the Chinoy or Chinese-Filipino Community in Philippines.
-They said the sticky texture represents the families strong ties for the whole year.
+I'm not really Chinese even thou my relatives told me that my grandmother has Chinese lineage.
+In our family, we simply join the celebration with a box of Tikoy.
+“Tikoy” is also known as Chinese New Year's cake, ti kuih and Nian gao.
+It is made from glutinous rice, lard, water and sugar and it symbolizes higher year for the family.
+It is famous as a gift in the Chinoy or Chinese-Filipino Community in the Philippines.
+They said the sticky texture represents the family's strong ties for the whole year.

 10. Respect

-We all have different customs and tradition, it's a must to respect each others belief and values.
+We all have different customs and traditions, so it's a must to respect each other's beliefs and values.
 I'm glad I get to experience the Chinese New Year, it's a beautiful celebration of being with your family and friends and wishing everyone good fortune and joy.

-As for every traveler and tourist visiting a Chinese Country or a country with Chinese Citizens we must join and celebrate this wonderful start of the year, wishing our Chinese friends and the Chinese Community a prosperous new year.
-Welcome year of the Fire Money!
+As for every traveler and tourist visiting a Chinese Country or a country with Chinese Citizens, we must join and celebrate this wonderful start of the year, wishing our Chinese friends and the Chinese Community a prosperous new year.
+Welcome Year of the Dragon!

 Have fun and be safe ^__^